datocms/documentation/src/jekyll/seo.md

 # ]
 ```

-These meta tags are generated from record's *SEO meta tags* field and the global SEO settings for the administrative area.
+Meta tags are generated from record's *SEO meta tags* field and the global SEO settings for the administrative area.
 If the record doesn't have a *SEO meta tags* field, the method tries to guess reasonable values inspecting the other fields of the record (single-line strings and images).

 ---

 ### Favicon meta tags

-Similarly, you can also get desktop, iOS, Android and Windows Phone favicon meta tags:
+Similarly, you can also get desktop, iOS, Android and Windows Phone favicon meta tags with the `dato_favicon_meta_tags` helper:

 ```ruby
 dato.site.favicon_meta_tags